amberframework/docs/README.md

 **STACK OVERFLOW** for questions about the Crystal Language and Amber Framework

-**GITHUB** for getting acquainted with source code, current issues, progress and roadmap.
+**GITHUB** for getting acquainted with source code, current issues, progress, and roadmap.

 **ONLINE GUIDES** for getting down and dirty working with Amber